GitScrider/FederatedEdgeComputing/README.md

 [ESP32 Hardware Setup](ProjectImages/hardwaresetup.png)

+## Future Works

+Future work includes:

+- Enhancing the usability of the framework for both local training on a single node and federated learning.
+- Improving compatibility with Arduino microcontrollers and their IDE platform.
+- Developing and refining the neural network architecture for FPGA to accelerate training on microcontrollers, with the project stored in the **FederatedLearningFPGA** Folder.

 ## 🤝 Contributions

 We welcome contributions!
 If you’d like to suggest improvements, please open an issue or submit a pull request.